YanickZengaffinen/DL23-Project/README.md

 ```
 python uncertainty.py train-meta-embedding --scenario omniglot --method maml --taskembsize 256 --modelfile "uncertainty/models/omniglot/best-binary-classifiers-256.pt"
 ```
+You can abort training after the number of epochs specified in the report, the models are saved continuously.

 #### Evaluations
 Requires the models to be trained first!

-To see how the binary classifiers perform directly after training you can run:
+(not used in report) To see how the binary classifiers perform directly after training you can run:
 ```
 python uncertainty.py val-original --scenario omniglot --taskembsize 256 --modelfile "uncertainty/models/omniglot/best-binary-classifiers-256.pt"
 ```